zenml-io/zenml/docs/book/mlops_stacks/model_deployers/mlflow.md

 and manage [MLflow models](https://www.mlflow.org/docs/latest/python_api/mlflow.deployments.html) on a local running MLflow server.

 {% hint style="warning" %}
-The MLFLow Model Deployer is not yet available for use in production.
+The MLflow Model Deployer is not yet available for use in production.
 This is a work in progress and will be available soon.
 At the moment it is only available for use in a local development environment.
 {% endhint %}

 ## When would you want to use it?